-Testicular injuries can make a guy feel sick or even throw up if they are severe.
+Testicular injuries or inflammmation can make a guy feel sick or even throw up if they are severe.

 Because problems like ectopic pregnancy need quick treatment, girls who have belly pain and think they might be pregnant should call a doctor right away.
 And girls who have had unprotected sex should be tested for STDs.
 Untreated STDs can cause problems like infertility and chronic belly or pelvic pain.